MateoJimenezFamaArt/Proyect_Haggins/README.md

 ## First System Template

-The first steps where derived from this video: https://youtu.be/Nt7r2OD8pUQ
+The first steps where derived from this video: [UE4 Dismemberment Tutorial](https://youtu.be/Nt7r2OD8pUQ)

 Its good and allows a basic understanding for hwo the system might look once fully fleshed out, however it has flaws.
 TIME TO NITPICK HEHEHHEE